 A non-profit organisation, IALA, was established in 1957 as a competent authority which works as an umbrella for other stakeholder groups and organisations concerned about marine aid navigation, including manufacturers and consultants from different parts of the world.
 Also, Aids to navigation can take various forms.
 They may be lit or unlit, such as lighthouses, buoys and beacons.

 It aims to ensure that the navigation and movement of ships are safe, cost-effective and do not harm the environment.
 It also strives to improve the efficiency of vessel traffic in a given geographical area.
 Hence, it mainly focuses on vessel safety.

 Importance of Vessel Traffic Services

-However, one of the most important roles of these services is to act as a vessel finder.
-The information gathered, stored and replayed by various sensors help in keeping a tab on movements of vessels at all time.
-This crucial marine information is available at all times and can be used to find a vessel if it goes missing.
+However, one of the most critical roles of these services is to act as a vessel finder.
+The information gathered, stored and replayed by various sensors helps monitor vessels’ movements.
+This crucial marine information is always available and can be used to find a ship if it goes missing.